Why we love the habit of regular Family Meetings

 How we share with one another is more important than what we share and Sam and I are quick to step in and provide clarity or support during the conversation if necessary.

-3. How we structure our meetings
+3. How we structure our Family Meetings

 Our Family Meetings have always taken on the style of a forum.
 We have some basic guidelines that we all agree upon: